Turnage-Digital/Lister/ARCHITECTURE.md

 ## Entity Design

 - Interfaces define identifiers used for selection and hydration.
-    - `IItem`: `int?
+    - `IWritableItem`: `int?
 Id`, `Guid?
 ListId` — the composite identifiers used by stores and aggregates to load a specific item within a list.
-    - `IList`: `Guid?
+    - `IWritableList`: `Guid?
 Id`, `string Name` — lists are addressed by Id; Name is also treated as an identifier for convenience queries (e.g., `GetByNameAsync`).
+    - `IWritableNotification` / `IWritableNotificationRule`: encapsulate notification identifiers and ownership fields.
-- Persistence entities implement the domain interfaces and add storage-specific shape.
+- Persistence entities implement the writable interfaces and add storage-specific shape.
-    - Lists: `ListDb : IList` with navigation collections and flags (e.g., `IsDeleted`).
+    - Lists: `ListDb : IWritableList` with navigation collections and flags (e.g., `IsDeleted`).
-    - Items: `ItemDb : IItem` with `Bag` object stored as a MySQL `JSON` column; configured with a camelCase serializer.
+    - Items: `ItemDb : IWritableItem` with `Bag` object stored as a MySQL `JSON` column; configured with a camelCase serializer.
+    - Notifications: `NotificationRuleDb : IWritableNotificationRule` and `NotificationDb : IWritableNotification`
+      add persistence-only columns (e.g., JSON payloads, delivery attempts) while still satisfying the domain contracts.
 - Read models (e.g., `IReadOnlyList`, DTOs) are returned by query services without mutation concerns.
 - Identifier usage rules in repositories/aggregates.
     - Lists: selection by `Id` or by `Name` (`GetListByIdAsync`, `GetListByNameAsync`).